X

 Sajal Kapoor

-Okay.
-Understood, understood.
+Okay, understood, understood.
 Thank you for that.
-And what is our current confidence, Amrit and Manish, in terms of, you know, this much needed improvement in the per capita or the field force productivity?
-Because we been grappling with this for a while now.
+And what is our current confidence, Amrut and Manish, in terms of this much-needed improvement in the per capita or the field force productivity?
+Because we have been grappling with this for a while now.

 Amrut Medhekar

-I understand the pain of this question and I think that is the same pain point which we have.
-But as we grow organically, we are also looking at some product launches which are into high growth territory with a better yield per patient.
+I understand the pain of this question.
+And I think that is the same pain point which we have.
+But as we grow up organically, we are also looking at some product launches which are into high growth territory with a better yield per patient.
 And hopefully that should happen somewhere at the end of H1 in the coming financial year.
 And that should add to the volume and value increase, thereby increasing our per capita.

 Sajal Kapoor

 Sure, sure.
-And Amrit, on this cash sitting on the books, it’s well documented.
-It keeps increasing every quarter which is.
-Which is good.
-1415 quarter cash getting added to the balance sheet on a quarterly basis is a fantastic thing for any company, especially given our size, a small size, but it’s also diluting the roe, right?
-So what is the capital allocation think going ahead?
+And Amrut, on this cash sitting on the books, it’s well documented.
+It keeps increasing every quarter, which is good, and 14, 15 quarter cash getting added to the balance sheet on a quarterly basis is a fantastic thing for any company, especially given our size and small size.
+But it’s also diluting the ROE, right?
+So what is the capital allocation thinking going ahead?
 Are we seriously looking at something?

 Manish Gupta